Digital is the backbone of your customer experience (CX), ensuring information and opportunity is readily available:

 Similar to the awareness phase, consumers will turn to digital channels to resolve any challenges they encounter.
-And they expect brands to offer this capability too – 90% of our consumers say they expect brands and organizations to offer an online portal for self-service.
-Harnessing the value of AI-powered chatbots and digital contact centers will ensure you continue to deliver experiences the customer will value in these moments.
+And they expect brands to offer this capability too – 90% of our consumers say they expect brands and organisations to offer an online portal for self-service.
+Harnessing the value of AI-powered chatbots and digital contact centres will ensure you continue to deliver experiences the customer will value in these moments.
 Enabling customers to self serve and solve common challenges or rapidly escalate others drives satisfaction and loyalty to give consumers another reason to shop with you.

 7. Buy Again

-To delight customers at each of these stages it’s essential that you are able to hear their voice and understand their preferences and behaviors.
+To delight customers at each of these stages it’s essential that you are able to hear their voice and understand their preferences and behaviours.
 Simply collecting this information, however, is not enough.
-Enabling a system of action within your organization by getting the right information to the right person at the right time is absolutely essential.
+Enabling a system of action within your organisation by getting the right information to the right person at the right time is absolutely essential.
 Bringing together experience data (X-data), like CSAT and Ease of Use, with operational data (O-data), such as conversions and bounce rates, on a single platform of action provides a holistic view of your customer.